Weeping Figs aka Weeping Ficus, Benjamin Tree, Java Fig

 The Weeping Fig aka Weeping Ficus is one of the most popular indoor trees.
-They are available in green or variegated forms (please refer to photos to the right).
+They are available in green or variegated forms.

 They are not the easiest plants to grow, as they are sensitive to environmental changes.
 They can't tolerate drafts and require consistent light intensity and watering regimes.

 Safety Around Pets: